 How do you know if you have a food intolerance?
 Food intolerances or sensitivities can be responsible for skin rashes, digestive upset, muscle and joint pain, headaches, fatigue, or chronic cough and nasal congestion.

 It was through an elimination diet that I first discovered my gluten problem.
 Gluten had been causing the terrible case of rosacea that had been plaguing me for years!
 You can read more about that on my About page.
-Although my rosacea cleared up, I was left with occasional digestive issues.
+Although my rosacea cleared up gradually over the first months of eliminating gluten, I was left with occasional digestive issues.
 I just assumed they were caused by accidental gluten exposure.
 However, one year after completing Dr. Kimberley O’Brien’s Elimination Diet Meal Plan, I’m happy to say that I have been able to sort out some other culprits for myself.

 I am so impressed with Dr. Kimberley O’Brien’s Elimination Diet Meal Plan that I’ve become an affiliate of the program and am enthusiastically promoting it!

 The Elimination Diet Meal Plan takes you on a seven-week journey of cleansing and refueling your body.
 You get to enjoy a variety of delicious meals.
 You’ll identify if there are certain foods that are causing you symptoms like fatigue, bloating, skin concerns, headaches or joint pain.
 These types of food reactions are called food sensitivities.
 Dr. Kimberley (creator of the Elimination Diet Meal Plan) explains further in this free video series.